ibergis/ibergis_qgis_plugin/README.md

 You can find the Frequent Answers and Questions for project on https://github.com/Giswater/giswater_dbmodel/wiki/FAQs

 ## CODE REPOSITORY
-Use the https://github.com/Giswater/docs repository to find some info about DOCS<br>
-Use the https://github.com/Giswater/giswater_qgis_plugin repository to find some info about PYTHON QGIS PLUGIN.<br>
-Use the https://github.com/Giswater/giswater_dbmodel repository to find some info about DATABASE MODEL.<br>
-Rest of repositories are no significant.
-Some of them they are deprecated or some of them are not used yet.

 ## VERSIONING
-Giswater works using three degrees of releases wich it means that the number three codes:
-	Major.
-Minor.
-Built

 Major: New architecture with new great functionalities without forward compatibility.<br>
 Minor: Bug fix and new great functionalities (including refactors) with forward compatibility.<br>
 Built: Bug fix and new little functionalities with forward compatibility.<br>

-The time-period for built releases is one-per-month (12 builts / year).<br>
-The time-period for minor releases is one-per-year (1 minor / year).<br>
-There is no time-period defined for major releases.<br>

 ## LICENSE